taggedzi/simplicitypress/docs/template_context_tables.md

 | `author`    | dict | Values from `[author]` in site.toml                |
 | `nav_items` | list | Pages that opted into navigation via `show_in_nav` |

+`site` also receives runtime flags such as `sitemap_enabled` so templates can toggle UI (for example, hiding the sitemap link until it exists).

 ---

 # 2. index.html (Home Page)